Dataence/Delaney-Solubility-with-Descriptors/README.md

 # Delaney-Solubility-with-Descriptors

-Absolutely!
-Here’s a README description for your “Delaney-Solubility-with-Descriptors” ML project, decorated with emojis to make it engaging:

----

-# 🌟 Delaney Solubility Prediction with Descriptors 🌡️

 Welcome to the "Delaney Solubility with Descriptors" project!
 This repository features a machine learning model designed to predict the solubility of compounds using various molecular descriptors. 📊🔬

 ## 🚀 Project Overview